MarktW86/azure-psdocs-processing/azureipps/0/AzureInformationProtection/Get-AIPFileStatus.md

 ## PARAMETERS

 ### -Path
-Specifies a local or network path to the files for which you want to get the label and protection information.
+Specifies a local, network path, or Sharepoint url to the files for which you want to get the label and protection information.
 Wildcards are not supported.

-Examples include C:\Folder\, C:\Folder\Filename, \\\Server\Folder.
+Examples include C:\Folder\, C:\Folder\Filename, \\\Server\Folder, 'http://sharepoint.contoso.com/Shared Documents/Folder', http://sharepoint.contoso.com/Shared%20Documents/Folder/FileName.

 ```yaml
 Type: String[]